Traditional Sweets (Nerikiri) Making with Tea Ceremony

 All cooking utensils and tools are provided

-Complimentary bowl of match green tea
+Complimentary bowl of matcha green tea

 Exclusions